roidrage/couchdb-jaoo/03_btree/03_btree.md

 * Keys pointing to a value
 * Keys can be any valid JSON object
-* Values can be documents
+* Values can be any valid JSON object
-* Custom objects too

 !SLIDE bullets incremental